 Hello Everyone! have you ever thought someone was way too strong for you?
 Did he play a long game flawlessly?
 Didn’t give you a single chance?
 Today after having spent most of my lockdown time playing online, I wish to share a few observations.
 So let’s see how to spot chess cheating online, and at the end of the article, I will discuss how can there be a few exceptions.

 Spotting a chess cheater is quite easy if you are an experienced, chess player.
 If you are an inexperienced chess player, you need to cross-verify with basic parameters.
 Cheating scandals in chess are very often in chess.
 Even many chess Grandmasters did cheating and websites like chess.com banned their accounts.

 Chess cheating is not limited to online games.
 It also happens in offline games too.
 Previously, Some players have used electronic devices to communicate.
 Sometimes organizers try to close the case internally.

 Note – Players considered in this article are Non-Titled ones.

-An account which is recently created is mostly used to cheat in a tournament, these people win cash prizes with fake details and disappear once their account gets banned.
+An account that is recently created is mostly used to cheat in a tournament, these people win cash prizes with fake details and disappear once their account gets banned.
 You can simply go to their profile and see the joining date.

-Basically, we are playing online with humans and these expected to make mistakes.
+Basically, we are playing online with humans, and they are expected to make mistakes.
 Even bullet top players like Hikaru Nakamura or Nihal sarin at times land in tough situations but manage to swindle!
 So how can a human play such flawless chess consistently?